 The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) state that doctors will diagnose primary hyperparathyroidism using blood tests.
 Blood tests can detect blood calcium and parathyroid hormone levels.

-Normally, a person with primary hyperparathyroidism will have raised levels or mid-to-high normal levels of calcium.
+Normally, a person with primary hyperparathyroidism will have

 A doctor may also use blood tests to diagnose secondary hyperparathyroidism.
 A person with secondary hyperparathyroidism may also require urine and kidney tests to assess the severity and cause of the condition.